 Some courses are offered for free, but there are also many that cost money.
-As you review available online courses and determine what's worth taking, you may have to consider both finances and time constraints.
-Consider these four categories when choosing online courses.
+As you review available online courses and determine the ones worth taking, you may have to consider both finances and time constraints.
+Consider these four categories when choosing online courses:

-Online courses that can help you do your job better are among the most valuable courses that you could take.
+Online courses that can help professionals do their job better are among the most valuable courses that you could take.

-As far as choosing the right online courses, it helps to write out the specific areas that you're looking to upskill in, and then researching which courses check off the most boxes.
+As far as choosing the right online courses, it helps to write out the specific areas where you're looking to upskill, and then research which courses check off the most boxes.
 LinkedIn Learning has a diverse course selection and the website Coursera has an extensive library of courses.

 Beyond doing your job better and making yourself an indispensable employee, there's a certain sense of satisfaction that comes with always trying to get better.

 Breaking into a new industry as a result of a career change or layoff is never easy.
 One of the first major steps a person has to do is an assessment of professional skills.
-This is where you determine what skills you have that are transferable to the new industry, and what skills you're lacking.
+This is where professionals determine what skills they have that are transferable to the new industry, and what skills they're lacking.

 For example, a journalist looking to make a transition into marketing has important communication and writing skills that will transfer well into the industry, but would probably benefit greatly from a course or certification program in online marketing.

-Just because you complete a course or certification doesn't mean you're qualified for the new industry.
-But, it may put you in a better position to secure a job interview, and it at least shows potential employers a willingness to learn.If you were laid off and are unsure about your next career move, Work It Daily has free courses and career quizzes that could point you in the right direction.
+Just because a professional completes a course or certification doesn't mean they're qualified for the new industry.
+But, it may put them in a better position to secure a job interview, and it at least shows potential employers a willingness to learn.If you were laid off and are unsure about your next career move, Work It Daily has free career quizzes that could point you in the right direction.

-Taking courses to gain extra skill sets or to pursue an additional passion is the most advantageous position to be in.
+Taking courses to gain extra skill sets or to pursue an additional passion is a very advantageous position for professionals.

 We all have interests beyond our careers, and sometimes our careers turn us on to additional interests.
 For example, a doctor with a passion for graphic design may take courses about how to develop a freelance business on the side.

-One of the best steps any professional can do is to get ahead of the curve and anticipate skills that you may need in the future.
-Taking this type of initiative will not only impress your employer, but it may also help you learn more about yourself as a professional to either excel at your current career or chart a new career course.
+One of the best steps any professional can do is to get ahead of the curve and anticipate skills that they may need in the future.
+Taking this type of initiative will not only impress your employer but may also help you learn more about yourself as a professional to either excel at your current career or chart a new career course.

 Not every online course that you take has to be career-related.
 Sometimes it's good to just take a course for fun or personal satisfaction.
-The amount of courses available online run the gamut.
+The number of courses available online runs the gamut.
 You can learn a new language, sit in on online lectures from university professors, discover basic life hacks, and hear from prominent people about their success stories.